CHERYL P. GROOD, Professor and Chair

 Placement and Credit on Entrance to Swarthmore

-To gain entrance to mathematics or statistics courses at any time during one's Swarthmore years, students are expected to take at least one of the following exams: the Advanced Placement (AP) or International Baccalaureate (IB) exams, Swarthmore's Calculus Placement Exam, or Swarthmore's Math/Stat Readiness Exam.
+To gain entrance to mathematics or statistics courses at any time during one’s Swarthmore years, students are expected to take at least one of the following exams: the Advanced Placement (AP) or higher-level International Baccalaureate (IB) exams, Swarthmore’s Calculus Placement Exam, or Swarthmore’s Math/Stat Readiness Exam.
 Students who do take AP or IB exams may be required to take the departmental exams as well, or parts thereof.
-In particular, students intending to take MATH 15 must take Swarthmore's Calculus Readiness Exam and those intending to take MATH 28 must take Swarthmore's Calculus Placement Exam.
-Versions of the Calculus Placement Exam and the Readiness Exam are sent to entering first-year students over the summer, along with detailed information about the rules for placement and credit.
+In particular, students intending to take MATH 015 must take Swarthmore’s Calculus Readiness Exam and those intending to take MATH 28 must take Swarthmore’s Calculus Placement Exam.
+Students who receive placement or credit for AP Calculus exams taken in the spring of 2020 will be required to take the department’s Calculus Placement Exam for more thorough placement information.
+Versions of the Calculus Placement Exam and the Readiness Exam are available to entering first-year students over the summer, along with detailed information about the rules for placement and credit.

 Advanced Placement/International Baccalaureate Credit

 The Swarthmore Calculus Placement Exam is used for placement only, not credit.
-Credit is awarded on the basis of the AP and the IB exams, as follows:
+The credit awarded on the basis of the AP and IB exams was updated during the 2018-2019 year and resulted in the following rules for students who matriculate in or after 2019:

 - 1 credit (for STAT 011) for a score of 4 or 5 on the Statistics AP Test of the College Board.